Anna dePeyster

-Anna Maria dePeyster (née Torv; formerly Murdoch and Mann; born 30 June 1944) is a British and Australian journalist and novelist.
+Anna Maria dePeyster (formerly Murdoch and Mann; 30 June 1944 – 17 February 2026) was a British and Australian journalist and novelist.
 She became the second wife of media mogul Rupert Murdoch, and was a director at News Corp.

 Early life and education

-Anna Maria Torv was born in Glasgow, Scotland in 1944 to Jakob Tõrv (anglicised Jacob Torv), an Estonian merchant seaman, and Sylvia Iris Bodfish, a Scottish drycleaner's shop assistant.
-Her parents had a drycleaning business in Glasgow, until they emigrated to Australia.
+Anna Maria Torv was born in Glasgow, Scotland on 30 June 1944, to Jakob Tõrv (anglicised Jacob Torv), an Estonian merchant seaman, and Sylvia Iris Bodfish, a Scottish drycleaner's shop assistant.
+Her parents had a drycleaning business in Glasgow, until they emigrated to Australia in 1953.

-After the picnic park that her parents had opened outside Sydney went bankrupt, her mother left the family household.
+After the picnic park that her parents had opened in Blacktown went bankrupt, her mother left the family household.
 She has two brothers, Jaan and Hans Arvid, and one sister, Karin Elisabeth.
-Raised Catholic, she attended Our Lady of Mercy College, Parramatta, New South Wales.
+Raised Catholic, she attended St Patrick's Catholic School in Blacktown and completed her secondary education at Our Lady of Mercy College Parramatta, New South Wales. because St Patrick's at Blacktown did not offer the final two years of secondary education.

 Career

 Torv started her journalistic career at the age of 18, working on Sydney's Daily Mirror, and also worked as a journalist for the Sydney Daily Telegraph.
 She later served on the board of directors of News Corporation.